StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 | **Parameter**       | **Description**                                              |
 | ------------------- | ------------------------------------------------------------ |
 | READ ONLY           | Create a read-only repository.
 Note that you can only restore data from a read-only repository.
 When creating the same repository for two clusters to migrate data, you can create a read-only warehouse for the new cluster and only grant it RESTORE permissions.|
+| broker_name         | The name of the broker used to create the repository.
 | repository_name     | Repository name.                                             |
 | repository_location | Location of the repository in the remote storage system.     |
 | PROPERTIES          | Username/password or access key/endpoint to the remote storage system.
 See [Examples](#examples) for more instructions. |